-- Large appliances like refrigerators, washing machines, ovens and dish washers
+- Large appliances like refrigerators, washing machines, dryers, ovens and dishwashers

-- Heavy furniture like mattresses, box springs, bookcases or bureaus
+- Heavy furniture like mattresses, box springs, sofas or bureaus

 - Longer items like floor lamps or skis

-TIP: When getting ready to load your dressers into the truck, remove the drawers so all you're carrying is the frame of the dresser.
+TIP: When getting ready to load your dressers into the truck, remove the drawers so you're only carrying the frame of the dresser.
 Once the frame is on the truck, you can put the drawers back in and secure shut with rope.

 Load boxes last.
 These items can be placed on any flat surface -- under chairs, on top of dressers and chairs.
 Your goal is to fill any remaining gaps to save on space and keep those larger items in place.

 Stack them by weight -- heaviest to lightest.
 The smallest and lightest boxes should be the last loaded and placed on top of the moderate-sized boxes to prevent them from being crushed.
 Any awkward or weirdly shaped items can be placed in atop the pile.
 While placing the boxes onto the truck, try to distribute weight equally both towards the back and the front of the truck.

 What if there's space left in the back of the moving truck?

 Stuff the holes!
 When all is said and done, you'll need to fill the gaps between boxes to prevent shifting.
 Stuff these areas with non-breakable items like bags of clothes or linens.
 It will double as extra padding.